vals-productions/sqlighter/README.md

 # Anything ORM?

 SQlighter by itself focuses on giving you functionality similar to one you get by using JDBC.
-[AmfibiaN](https://github.com/vals-productions/sqlighter/blob/master/amfibian.md) is a "swiss army knife" sub-project that integrates with SQLighter, has elements of ORM / JSON / Native object transitions.
+[AmfibiaN sub-project](https://github.com/vals-productions/sqlighter/blob/master/amfibian.md) is a "swiss army knife" tool that integrates with SQLighter, has elements of ORM / JSON / Native object transitions.
 This covers all your basic needs on object transformations in mobile application.
 AmfibiaN is J2ObjC compatible given your business objects carry reflection information through J2ObjC process.
 ```
       AmfibiaN

   [Native Object]
           /  \
         /      \
-  [JSON] --- [DB]
+  [JSON] -- [DB]
 ```

+For more information on AmfibiaN go  [here](https://github.com/vals-productions/sqlighter/blob/master/amfibian.md)

+We will continue with SQLighter in this document.

 # Going by example

 The following sample Java code gives identical output after being converted into Objective-C using J2ObjC.
 Therefore, you can implement your database related logics in java language amd just convert/reuse it in iOS.